 The CONSULTANT will maximize the use of existing information available from State, regional, local agencies, private sources, and its own files.
-Examples include the Concept Reports, previously completed planning products, listed species reports, Florida Department of Environmental Protection OCULUS Electronic Document Management System, and other sources as appropriate.
+Examples include the Programming Screen Summary Report, Concept Reports, previously completed planning products, listed species reports, Florida Department of Environmental Protection OCULUS Electronic Document Management System, and other sources as appropriate.

-The DEPARTMENT will allow the CONSULTANT to use the DEPARTMENT's computer facilities upon proper authorization as described in DEPARTMENT Procedure No. 325-060-401; The Consultant will review the following planning studies:
+The DEPARTMENT will allow the CONSULTANT to use the DEPARTMENT's computer facilities upon proper authorization as described in DEPARTMENT Procedure No. 325-060-401; Planning studies relevant to this project which the CONSULTANT is required to review include: